....When my father asked me in the morning, and I lied to him. Have you prayed?, I said, Yes.

 it quickened any wand or branch, any limb

 that woke speaking.
-It’s just me
+Its just me

 in the gowns of the wind,